Note: Click on images to see enlarged photos, captions, and photo attributions.

 Viburnum nudum (Possum-haw)

 Sometimes referred to as Wild Raisin because of its dark ripe fruit, this species is the most showy of the native Viburnums with lustrous leaves, multi-colored drupes, and stunning fall foliage.
-The shrub is indigenous to low woods, swamps, and bogs throughout the region.*
+The shrub is indigenous to low woods, swamps, and bogs in the Mid-Atlantic region.*

 Learn more about other Mid-Atlantic plants: